 – – – – – – – – – –

-In other news, my struggles to enjoy the many offering of my CSA continue, and I have to strongly recommend the Grilled Coconut Kale that I found in an old New York Times Magazine.
+In other news, my struggles to enjoy the many offerings of my CSA continue, and I have to strongly recommend the Grilled Coconut Kale that I found in an old New York Times Magazine.
 It is seriously tasty.

 I took this picture, then sat down and ate this entire plate.
 When I was grilling I was concerned about burning it, and when I make it again, I won’t be so fretful.
 The slightly-more-done pieces were absolutely the tastiest.

-Update: I made more of this and presented it to my family with great fanfare and enthusiasm. . . .
+UPDATE: I made more of this and presented it to my family with great fanfare and enthusiasm. . . .
 Alas, no one else was particularly thrilled with it.
 And by not “particularly thrilled” I mean that perhaps there were some muted gags.
 But I swear, it’s delicious.
 The kale chips, just baked with some olive oil and season salt, were more popular with the rest of the family.